ConfederacyOfGaia/Gaia/races.md

 - **Coloration:** Kylven gnomes tend to have very pale skin and pale hair (grey, silver, or white), and bright green or blue eyes.
 - **Languages:** Kylven, Zephyran, Gnomish.

-## Elves
+## Elf

 Elves hail from the forests of the north and northeast, and are great travelers, especially in their youth.
 They rarely settle permanently outside their homelands, but are commonly seen wandering throughout the continent.

 Elves thrive in all available classes.
-As mages, they tend to favor the Sage specialization, though there are many Warmages in the elven army.
+As mages, they tend to favor the Enchantment and Conjuration schools, and very seldom choose Necromancy.
 As fighters, they tend towards archers.

 ### Elf Traits